 • How to run the perfect skip-level meeting

-• Tricks to leverage them to accelerate your career
+• Tricks to leverage skip-level meetings to accelerate your career

 What Are The Purpose And Benefits Of Skip-Level Meetings?

-The primary skill level purpose of a skip-level meeting is to increase the impact and visibility of your work by doing all of the following:
+The primary purpose of a skip-level meeting is to increase the impact and visibility of your work by doing all of the following:

 1. Encouraging open and broad bottom to top communication